korzan-og/F1-Racing-Leaderboard-POC/README.md

       11. Download the API Key and Secret and click Complete.
     * Go to topics in the left navigation pane, click topics
     * Create a topic with default configuration and name it "f1.leaderboard.results".
 Create with Defaults.
 Skip the data contracts for now.
-    * Open the f1_producer.py.
-    * Add your Confluent Cloud Endpoint Url, API Key and API Secret in f1_producer.py as in the lines given below.
+    * OOpen the f1_producer.py file on your laptop and add the Confluent Cloud Kafka bootstrap server endpoint, API Key, and API Secret in the f1_producer.py file as shown below:

     ```javascript
     conf = {